 523.02 General.
 Perform dynamic tests on a minimum of two piles.
 Perform Case Pile Wave Analysis Program (CAPWAP) analysis on at least one of the two piles tested.
 Perform test as required by ASTM D 4945 necessary to determine driving requirements to achieve the required ultimate bearing values for the piles to be installed in the structure.

 Perform restrike tests after piles have been driven and a minimum time specified in the plans has elapsed.
 When performing a restrike, warm the hammer before restriking the pile by applying at least 20 blows to another pile.
+Each restrike consists of performing dynamic testing on two piles and performing a CAPWAP analysis on one of the two pile tested.